The AUC’s electronic filing tool used to manage, search and upload application documents

 Stories of innovative regulatory solutions for Albertans and happenings at the AUC

 The AUC ensures regulated customers receive safe and reliable service at just and reasonable rates

 The energy charge on your bill is determined by the open and competitive wholesale energy-only electricity market.
 Utility customers in Alberta have a choice of retail service providers and can evaluate their choice of providers though the Utilities Consumer Advocate website.

 For regulated rate option (RRO) customers, the energy charge (or commodity charge) on your bill is determined monthly according to the energy price-setting plan approved by the AUC.
-These monthly rates are intended to reflect the actual wholesale electricity prices for the month and those prices will fluctuate between months based on supply and demand in the electricity marketplace.
+These monthly rates are intended to reflect the actual wholesale electricity prices for the month and will fluctuate between months based on supply and demand in the electricity marketplace.

 The charge on your utility bill is based on your consumption for the billing period, which is calculated per kilowatt-hour (kWh).
 This charge does not include any costs or services related to delivery of the energy to your home or business.

 *Monthly cost estimates based on a typical residential consumer’s electricity bill in Alberta.
 Costs will vary depending upon the distribution service area, the municipality where you live, your energy use and billing period.*